cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - Group: P-384 (secp384r1) {{x9.62}}
   - HashToGroup(): Use hash_to_curve with suite P384_XMD:SHA-512_SSWU_RO\_
     {{!I-D.irtf-cfrg-hash-to-curve}} and DST =
-    "VOPRF06-HashToGroup-" || contextString.
+    "HashToGroup-" || contextString.
   - HashToScalar(): Use hash_to_field from {{!I-D.irtf-cfrg-hash-to-curve}}
-    using Order() as the prime modulus, L = 72, `expand_message_xmd` with SHA-512, and DST = "VOPRF06-HashToScalar-" || contextString.
+    using Order() as the prime modulus, L = 72, `expand_message_xmd` with SHA-512, and DST = "HashToScalar-" || contextString.
   - Serialization: Elements are serialized as Ne = 49 byte strings using compressed point encoding for the curve {{SEC1}}.
 Scalars are serialized as Ns = 48 byte strings by fully reducing the value modulo p and in big-endian